fabianoengler/dictvars/README.md

 ```

 Please note that no new value or object is leaked, only the name of
-an object that was already on the dict.
+an object that was already in the dict.

 I find that this is rare enough to not be a problem most of the time,
 additional variables returned usually can just be ignored.